-In Approved mode, the modules provides a limited number of services for which the operator is not required to assume an authorized role.
+The modules provide a limited number of services for which the operator is not required to assume an authorized role.
 Table 6 lists the services for which the operator is not required to assume an authorized role.
 None of the services listed in the table disclose cryptographic keys and CSPs or otherwise affect the security of the modules.